 Chelation Therapy for the Removal of heavy metals.
-All new info
+Great info

 At Healthmasters we get more questions on Chelation therapy than almost any other nutrient or protocol.
 That is why several years ago I wrote an extensive email on Chelation and heavy metal removal.
 But because Of the constant inquiries I have decided to write another short newsletter on EDTA.